someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

             <img src="https://i.imgur.com/o8ggTgV.png">
          </details><br>

-      In fact, amireli31's last message that day was his very last message on bustabit, as [he's still muted](https://www.bustabit.com/user/amireli31).
+      In fact, amireli31's last message that day was his very last message on bustabit, as <a href="https://www.bustabit.com/user/amireli31">he's still muted</a>.

       To conclude: (1) Clearly not an innocent guy (a beggar, low-effort message spammer, alt account, etc.; the whole package); (2) TekDek was present in chat, definitely took note of the rain, laughed, <em>declared</em> he was going to mute amireli31, muted him, and then chatted about his wager requirement; (3) No warning was issued.<br><br>
    </details>